Jonas Vailokaitis: Early business career

-In 1910, Vailokaitis started working as a bookkeeper at Žagrė (sokha), an agricultural cooperative in Marijampolė.
+In 1910, Vailokaitis started working as a bookkeeper at Žagrė Society, an agricultural cooperative in Marijampolė.
 Established by Catholic priests and more educated farmers, it helped farmers to acquire cheaper fertilizers, seed, agricultural equipment as well as to sell their products at higher prices.
 It also educated farmers and planned to open an agricultural school in Gižai Manor.
 Meetings of cooperative members were often chaired by Vailokaitis' brother Juozas while Jonas was secretary.
 Vailokaitis was also involved in cultural life in Marijampolė.
 He was a member of an amateur theater troupe organized by Albinas Iešmanta.
 It staged the first public performance in June 1909.

 In 1912, brothers Jonas and Juozas moved to Kaunas and established the Company of Brothers Vailokaitis.
 The main purpose of this company was to provide loans to Lithuanians who wanted to buy land.
 It was an effort to resist Russification policies that called for land ownership by Russians.
 The company also accepted deposits and paid 4.5% to 5% interest, but it was not officially registered as a bank or a credit union.
 The company also purchased and sold land as well as acted as a broker.
 In 1913, the company's capital was 115,000 rubles.

 At the outbreak of World War I in August 1914, the company relocated to Vilnius and started selling supplies to the Russian Imperial Army.
 Juozas retreated to the interior of the Russian Empire thus the company was run by Jonas Vailokaitis.
 When Vilnius was occupied by the Germans in 1915, the company sold grain to the Imperial German Army.
 The company was active until about summer 1920 when it merged into Ūkio bankas.